google signals

 4. Modeling

-If possible, Google Analytics will first use User ID to identity users.
-If User ID is not available, it moves to Signals ID.
-Should neither User ID nor Signals ID be available, Google Analytics will use Device ID.
-And if no identifier at all is available, Google Analytics will use modeling.
+If possible, Google Analytics first used User ID to identity users.
+If User ID is not available, it moved to Signals ID.
+If neither User ID nor Signals ID were available, Google Analytics used Device ID (cookies).
+And if no identifier at all is available, Google Analytics resorted to modeling.

-This reporting identity choice can keep data from showing in reports due to privacy concerns.
-This is called “thresholding” and it protects any identifiable data.
-It also hides a lot of your data.
+This reporting identity choice was what kept data from showing in reports due to privacy concerns with the Signals data.
+This data limitation is called “thresholding” and is supposed to protect any identifiable data that shouldn’t be disclosed.

-So if you’re using Signals, it’s worth considering using either the “Observed” or “Device-based” reporting identity instead of the default “Blended”.
+So the fix had been to switch to either the “Observed” or “Device-based” reporting identity instead of the default “Blended”.

 How to Change Reporting Identity in GA4